Are my savings safe?

 The techniques you adopt depend on the amount of cash you want to save.

+Under £85,000.
 If you've less than £85,000, there's no problem in terms of protection.
-Yet if a bank went bust and you were to have to claim compensation this could take time (though the procedures have been sped up), and meanwhile you wouldn't have access to any cash.
+But if a bank went bust and you had to claim compensation, this could take time, and meanwhile you wouldn't have access to any cash.
 So it's still worth considering splitting money across more than one financial institution.
 Make sure you check which banks are linked before picking accounts.

 100% safe ways to save